AFNetworking/AFNetworking/README.md

 - [Download AFNetworking](https://github.com/AFNetworking/AFNetworking/zipball/2.0) and try out the included Mac and iPhone example apps
 - Read the ["Getting Started" guide](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking), [FAQ](https://github.com/AFNetworking/AFNetworking/wiki/AFNetworking-FAQ), or [other articles in the wiki](https://github.com/AFNetworking/AFNetworking/wiki)
 - Check out the [complete documentation](http://afnetworking.github.com/AFNetworking/) for a comprehensive look at the APIs available in AFNetworking
-- Watch the [NSScreencast episode about AFNetworking](http://nsscreencast.com/episodes/6-afnetworking) for a quick introduction to how to use it in your application
 - Questions?
 [Stack Overflow](http://stackoverflow.com/questions/tagged/afnetworking) is the best place to find answers

 ### Installation with CocoaPods